 - 1 cup milk

-- Preheat the oven to 350 degrees Fahrenheit.
-Prepare a 9X13 baking dish by pouring the melted butter in the pan and coating the bottom and sides.
+- Preheat the oven to 350 F. Prepare a 9X13 baking dish by pouring the melted butter into the pan and coating the bottom and sides.
 There will be extra butter in the pan.
 Leave it!

 - Put the canned peaches, including the juice, into a medium saucepan.
 Turn the heat to medium and add one cup of sugar and 1/2 cup of water.
 Bring the mixture to a simmer.